oasysgames/oasys-docs/docs/verse-developer/2-how-to-build-verse/verse-proxy.md

-# Verse-Proxy
+# Verse Proxy
 This is proxy to control access allow list to verse layer.
 Verse-Proxy is made by [Nest](https://github.com/nestjs/nest).

 Verse-Proxy can control following items.
 - jsonrpc method
 - transaction's from, to, value
 - address which can deploy smart contract